microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 {% include image.html url="/assets/img/access-my-apps/log-in.png" description="Log in" %}

-You will go directly to the main age of your account which looks like this:
+You will go directly to the main page of your account which looks like this:

 {% include image.html url="/assets/img/access-my-apps/microshare-homepage.png" description="microshare homepage" %}